Kandiaro: History

 According to tradition, Kandiaro was founded during the reign of the Mughal emperor Jahangir, after a nearby town called Patoipur was hit by a flood.
 Kandiaro was then built on higher ground, to protect against flooding, and its name came from the many kandi trees growing on the site.

 Kandiaro was formally established as a municipality in February 1861.
 As of 1874, its population was 2,558.
-Most of its population was employed in agriculture, although there was also some trade in grain and cloth, and there were also local cloth and paper industries.
+Most of its population was employed in agriculture, although there was also some trade in grain and cloth, and local cloth and paper industries.